grpc/proposal/A47-xds-federation.md

   new-style name, in which case the authority of the URI will be used to select the relevant configuration in the `authorities` map.
-- When replacing the `%s` token, if the template starts with `xdstp:`, the replacement string will be %-encoded in the resulting resource name.
+- When replacing the `%s` token, if the template starts with `xdstp:`, the replacement string will be percent-encoded in the resulting resource name.

 The resulting field will have the following format: